alu129156/Code-Conventions-for-the-Java-Programming-Language/README.md

 ## 1.1 Purpose

-The purpose of this guide is to standardize coding practices, enhance readability, and improve collaboration among Java developers.
+The purpose of this guide is to standardise coding practices, enhance readability, and improve collaboration among Java developers.

 ## 1.2 Scope